 - For costs benefiting more than one sponsored project, the relative benefit must be approximated through the use of reasonable basis reflecting use or level of service.
 Costs should be allocated to the "users" in proportion to the benefits received.

-According to the Basic Considerations Section of OMB Circular A-21, "Any costs allocable to a particular sponsored agreement under the standards provided in this Circular may not be shifted to other sponsored agreements in order to meet deficiencies caused by overruns, or other fund considerations to avoid restrictions imposed by law, or by terms of the sponsored agreement or for other reasons of convenience."
+According to the Basic Considerations in the federal regulations any costs allocable to a particular sponsored agreement may not be shifted to other sponsored agreements in order to meet deficiencies caused by overruns, or other fund considerations to avoid restrictions imposed by law, or by terms of the sponsored agreement or for other reasons of convenience.

 The awarding agency guidelines and/or University policy may be more restrictive than the guidelines discussed in this document.